jbrazda/ic-sagent-docker/README.md

     docker build -t ic-secure-agent:1.0 .
     ```

-    The Agent installation location will be dependend on specific Informatica Pod where your org is provisioned
+    The Agent installation location will be dependent on a specific Informatica Pod where your org is provisioned
     To override the download file location use AGENT_URL argument. typical format for download url is
     `https://<pod>.<region>.informaticacloud.com/saas/download/linux64/installer/agent64_install_ng_ext.bin`